 What is the future of logistics?
-Creators of the U.S. Roadmap for Material Handling & Logistics – an 18-month, industry-wide project – set out to discover the future of logistics.
-More than 100 industry thought-leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
-(Specifically in 2025, which – not to startle anyone – is only 10 years away.)
+Creators of the U.S. Roadmap for Material Handling & Logistics – an 18-month, industry-wide project, set out to discover the future of logistics.
+More than 100 industry thought leaders were asked a series of questions about how the supply chain industry should be preparing for the future.
+Namely, in 2025.

-All participants attended a series of roundtable events where they were asked the (very) open-ended question: “What do you see now and in the future?”
+All participants attended a series of roundtable events where they were asked the open-ended question: “What do you see now and in the future?”
 Overall, most discussions addressed the need to adapt to paradigm shifts in the industry while being more efficient, cost-effective, and collaborative.

 - Despite the power and opportunity associated with technology, people were still the priority.
 Participants hope that workforce demographics will expand to become more diverse and suggest putting more effort and resources into recruiting efforts.

 - According to a report by Forrester Research, e-commerce will continue to grow at an estimated 9% compounded annual rate.
 The report also estimates that by 2015, all shipments will be trackable in real-time, from the moment an order has been placed to the moment it’s delivered.

-- Collaboration will find its place in the competitive marketplace as more companies decide to work together and share assets in an effort to increase efficiency and reduce costs.
+- Collaboration will grow in the competitive marketplace as more companies decide to work together and share assets in an effort to increase efficiency and reduce costs.

-- According to the Roadmap, delivering personal products at “mass-production prices” will be the industry’s pinnacle achievement – and what consumers will expect – in 2025.
+- According to the Roadmap, delivering personal products at “mass-production prices” will be the industry’s pinnacle achievement.
+And, it’s what consumers will expect by 2025.

-- In response to a growing urbanization trend (currently, more than 50% of the world’s population lives in densely populated urban zones), companies will need to provide a greater variety of products in smaller quantities.
-In order to rise to the challenge, the Roadmap suggests that by 2025, the United States’ 15 most populous cities should open a shared self-service parcel delivery kiosk network that multiple retailers could share, meeting the increasing demand for home delivery.
+- In response to a growing urbanization trend (currently, more than 50% of the world’s population lives in densely populated urban zones), companies need to provide a greater variety of products in smaller quantities.
+The Roadmap suggests that by 2025, the United States’ 15 most populous cities should open a shared self-service parcel delivery kiosk network that multiple retailers share.
+This will help meet the increasing demand for home delivery.

 - Warehouses and logistics operations will adopt new wearable technology like Google Glass.